 SSI: Learn How to Apply, Qualify & Average Kentucky Disability Payment Amounts

 There’s another federal program that provides Kentucky disability benefits.
 It’s called SSI.
-SSI is designed to help only the poorest Americans who are blind, disabled or aged 65 and older.
+SSI is designed to help only the poorest Americans who are blind, disabled, or aged 65 and older.
 Any Kentucky disability benefits you get through the SSI program come out of the general tax fund.
 That means SSI payments don’t impact the Social Security trust fund in any way.
 However, the SSI program screens applicants a little bit differently than SSDI does.
-Every SSI applicant must meet certain financial requirements to qualify for Kentucky disability benefits.
+Every SSI applicant must meet certain financial requirements to qualify for payments.
 Learn more about the SSI program’s eligibility requirements for Kentucky disability below.

-1. You Must Be Disabled, Blind or at Least 65 Years Old to Qualify
+1. You Must Be Disabled, Blind, or at Least 65 Years Old to Qualify for SSI

-SSI applicants automatically pass the program’s medical screening based on age alone if they’re at least 65 years old.
+You will automatically pass the SSI medical exam based on age alone if you’re at least 65 years old.
 But younger claimants must pass a DDS medical exam in order to qualify for Kentucky disability benefits.
-The DDS doctor needs to confirm you’re either blind or too disabled to work for at least one year.
-Whether you’re blind, disabled or 65+, you also must pass the program’s financial eligibility requirements.
+The DDS doctor needs to confirm you’re either blind or can’t work for at least one year for health reasons.
+Whether you’re blind, disabled or 65+, you also must pass the program’s income and asset limits.

 2. Eligible SSI Claimants Have Very Low Income and Few Resources

 The SSI program looks for two things during the financial eligibility screening.
-First, you can’t earn more than $1,350 each month while working.
+First, you can’t earn more than $1,470 each month while working.
 But even if you’re not working, any money you get from other sources will also count against you.
 Child support, alimony, earned interest, SNAP, TANF, etc. all count as “monthly income” for SSI.
 Next, the SSI program looks at your bank balance.
-The program’s asset limit rules say you can’t have more than $2,000 in the bank.
+SSI asset limit rules say you can’t have more than $2,000 in the bank.
 However, other things you own and can easily sell for cash also count towards that asset limit.
-(For example: jewelry, stocks, bonds, lottery tickets, earned interest, living rent-free with a relative, etc.) Some things that won’t count towards your $2,000 asset limit include:
+(For example: jewelry, stocks, bonds, lottery tickets, earned interest, living rent-free with a relative, etc.) Some things that won’t count towards that $2,000 include:

 - Your house and the land it sits on, as long as you own it